monojack/blips/README.md

 ### Creating the store

-Creating a store requires type definitions, resolvers and an optional object containing the initial state.
+Creating a client requires type definitions, resolvers and an optional object containing the initial state.

 ##### typeDefs